WEEK 7 ASSIGNMENTS

 1.

-1a.
-See my week 7 instructor notes for a brief summary of this week's material.
+a.
+See the week 7 instructor notes for a brief summary of this week's material.

-1c.
-See the following for the best tutorial on the Big Bang Theory I've seen to date: http://www.astro.ucla.edu/~wright/cosmolog.htm
+c.
+See the following a tutorial on the Big Bang Theory: http://www.astro.ucla.edu/~wright/cosmolog.htm

-1f.
+e.
 The following link takes you to a report from a thorough sky survey effort, and the conclusion that correlating the observed galaxy distribution with the recent MAP observations requires dark energy to explain both data sets.
-This evidence is independent of that described in item 1g & f below.
+This evidence is independent of that described in item g & f below.

 http://www.sdss.org/news/releases/20030721.darkenergy.html